xactuary/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-The dataset provided includes 1,369 Theater campaigns worldwide of which 1,047 are completed campaigns for Plays.
-For the Launch data analysis, looking at it for the US only gives the same results as using the worldwide theater database.
-So the seasonality of using May as the best time to launch a compaign appears to be a worldwide phenomenon.

-The majority of these campaigns are for goals with smaller amounts below $20,000.
-There is not enough data available to make highly reliable conclusions for campaigns with larger goals.
+The majority of the campaigns in the database are for goals with amounts below $20,000.
+There is not enough data available to make reliable conclusions for campaigns with larger goals.
 Amongst the campaigns with goals below $20K, the highest probability of success is at the less than $5,000 mark although there is still a 50% chance or better of success for campaigns less than $20K.
 It is interesting to note that there are very few canceled campaigns so these are probably not important to the analysis.

 It should be noted that the data includes several large outliers which needs to be considered when choosing an analysis methodology.
-By looking at the goals by smaller ranges, the outliers get put in the highest range and do not affect the outcome of the analysis since they can easily be ignored.
+By looking at the goals by smaller ranges, the outliers get naturally separated out into the highest range and do not affect the outcome of the analysis since they can easily be ignored.

 A difficulty with the original data set is that it provided dates using a Unix time stamp.
 It was necessary to confirm that this was the case and then to use a conversion formula to convert into date.
 The formula used is

 =(((I2/60)/60)/24)+DATE(1970,1,1)

-The link to the analysis file is [HERE](https://github.com/xactuary/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx)
+The link to the analysis file and formulas used is [HERE](https://github.com/xactuary/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx)

+The dataset provided includes 1,369 Theater campaigns worldwide of which 1,047 are completed campaigns for Plays.
+For the Launch data analysis, looking at it for the US only gives the same results as using the worldwide theater database.
+So the seasonality of using May as the best time to launch a compaign may be a worldwide phenomenon.
+It would be useful to look at the results separately by target country where Louise wants to produce her play.

 ## CONCLUSION

 In conclusion, the data analysis shows that theater campaigns launched in May have the highest probability of success and those launched in December have the least probability of success given no other over-riding factors.
 For outcomes based on goals, the smallest campaigns with goals below $5,000 have the greatest chance for success.
 The data is limited because there are only a few data points for goals above $20,000 and there are some very large outliers that skew any results that look at averages or don't separate them out.
-This data points to the best strategy for Louise is to host a campaign with a goal of less than $5,000 launching in May.
+This kickstarter data points to the best strategy for Louise is to host a campaign with a goal of less than $5,000 launching in May.